-Indeed, a great deal of the criticism on Marshall appears in specifically ideological publications like Race.
-Gender and Class.
-PLLIRS I. The Publication of the Afro-Lann Research Associations, and MELUS (The Journal for the Study of the Multi-Elmic Literature of the Critical States).
-Such publications are obviously important and the work they do is undoubtedly significant, but, a vehicles for the critical exploration of fictional worlds, they are somewhat limited by their expressed preoccupations with the politics of the really real world.
+$^{^{\}rm T}$ Indeed, a great deal of the criticism on Marshall appears in specifically ideological publications like Race.
+Gendre and Class.
+PLL1R4: The Publication of the Afo-Lant Research Associations, and MELC S "The Journal for the Study of the Main-Ehme Literature of the United States."
+Such publications are evisoasly important and the work they do is undolvedled; significant, but, as vehicles for the critical exploration of fictional workds, they are somewhat limited by their expressed proccupations with the policies of the reality real world.

-in how the books illuminate the discourse rather than how the discourse illuminates the books.
-38 Crudely, this debate is concerned with where to situate Coetzee in terms of discourse, not what exactly each novel has to offer as a distinct story world.
+in how the books illuminate the discourse rather than how the discourse illuminates the books.38 Crudely, this debate is concerned with where to situate Coetzee in terms of discourse, not whar exactly each novel has to offer as a distinct story world.
 In much of the high profile work on Coetzee, the too specific search for theory and/or political allegory in the novels obscures the signals of the novels themselves, this demonstrates the degree to which critical discourse can become its own kind of grand narrative, a coercive structure which compromises the autonomy of individual and idiosyncratic stories in an attempt to consider all stories in terms of some overriding and epic preoccupations.

 My critique of such practices often amounts to little other than straightforward literary analysis, an attempt to really engage with the topography of individual texts and to determine some of the significant operational forces inside each particular fictional frame.
 I do not think such a strategy is without political ramifications and I do not accept that such a strategy signals a return to "neutral humanism."
-Quite the opposite, this kind of postcolonial criticism, by the sheer heterogeneity of its practices, demonstrates the uniqueness and complexity of non-European. non-white, and non-male works.
+Quite the opposite, this kind of postcolonial criticism, by the sheer heterogeneity of its practices, demonstrates the uniqueness and complexity of non-European, non-white, and non-male works.
 It denies a reductive approach to new literatures by acknowledging and allowing for individual talents and idiosyncratic aesthetic principles, principles that are not transparently located inside (although they can be violated by an overdeveloped preoccupation with) larger political and social identities.
 Crudely, such an approach affords full, rather than partial.

-38 This is particularly evident insofar as For. a novel which received only moderate reviews upon purious the above of the most popular of cottees 6 books among crutus.
-Among Cottees 6 least regarded works in terms of "literary" awards and honours, For 8 scritical reputation seems to depend, at least partially, on the depth of its critical applications, on its tendency to give critics (like myself) a lot of work to do.
+10 This is particularly evident insofar as For, a novel which received only moderate reviews upon publication, has become the most popular of Coetzee's books arong critics.
+Among Coetzee's least regarded works in terms of "Itterary" awards and homours, For's critical reputation seems to depend, at least partially, on the depth of its critical applications, on its lendency to give critics (like myself) a lot of work to do.